-We are busy creating new allergy-friendly meals all the time to expand this section so please get in touch if there is a recipe you’re craving or if you have one you’d love to share!
+Please get in touch if there is a recipe you’re craving or if you have one you’d like to share!

 Jen often has this soup for lunch on a Saturday.
 It’s quick and nutritious and sets the family up for an afternoon of fun!
 It’s also really adaptable – so if there are a few vegetables in the bottom of the fridge that need eating up, add those too.